CoreyOliver/Wave_Release/checklist.md

             []select one date and apply it to as many as we want?

 [] finish up the select function
-    [] need to add the wave to the array if it doesn't already exist in it
+    [x] need to add the wave to the array if it doesn't already exist in it [] set up so check list shows if its in the toUpdate array

 clean up later: